amusarra/liferay-docker/README.markdown

-# Official Docker Image Build Project
+# Docker Image Build Project

 This project is used to build Liferay Docker images for both Community Edition and DXP.
 Liferay Commerce Docker images are also built through this project.